Skip to Content

 • Choose a network to roam with O2

-If you have an iPhone you may also need to change the data APN to “mobile.o2.co.uk”.
-Once this is done you should find your phone connects and you’ll be able to use your roaming data efficiently.
+If you have an iPhone, you may also need to change the data APN to “mobile.o2.co.uk”.
+Once this is done, you should find your phone connected, and you’ll be able to use your roaming data efficiently.

 Check if You Have Placed a Limit on Data Roaming

-If your data roaming was working previously but it’s recently stopped working, it could be that you’ve reached the default data limit for roaming and it’s therefore been deactivated.
+If your data roaming was working previously but has recently stopped working, it could be that you’ve reached the default data limit for roaming, and it’s therefore been deactivated.

 Follow the below steps to double-check this: